DC WRITERS' SALON

 Save the date: the next book club will kick off on Sunday, October 17th.

-To share book ideas or get on the Google group, email hello@dcwriterssalon.com.
+To share book ideas or get on the Google group, email [email protected].
 For a taste of book club, here is a collection of quotes and exercises from Anne Lamott's Bird By Bird.

 We know that priorities ebb and flow so we've provided a range rather than a fixed number of Salons each month.